 Couchbase Server Editions

-Couchbase Server is available in several editions: enterprise, community, and open source.
+Couchbase Server is available in two editions: Enterprise and Community.

 Each edition offers different features and levels of support.

-For a feature comparison between the editions, take a look at https://www.couchbase.com/products/editions.
+For a feature by feature comparison between editions, take a look at https://www.couchbase.com/products/editions.